 Can Scratching Bed Bug Bites Lead to Secondary Infections Such as Impetigo or Cellulitis?

-Yes, incessant scratching of bed bug bites can open up the skin, making it a breeding ground for bacteria, which in turn can lead to secondary infections like Impetigo, a skin infection in which sores can erupt on the surface of the skin, or Cellulitis, an infection that affects the skin’s deeper layers.
+Yes, incessant scratching of bed bug bites can open up the skin, making it a breeding ground for bacteria, which in turn can lead to secondary infections which we’ll discuss on the next section.

 What Are the Common Types of Infections From Bed Bug Bites?